 Your app can offer in-app purchases.
 In-app purchases are not limited to actual products that you sell.
 They can also include selling tickets or booking flights and hotels.

 Basically, any action that involves purchasing products or services is an in-app purchase.
 For more information about the attribution of in-app purchases, we recommend reviewing our guide on Rich In-App Events.

 Many apps, such as streaming and content apps, offer paid subscriptions.
 Subscriptions may be monthly, quarterly or yearly but the most important thing is that they generate revenue.

 Another great way to generate revenue is by hosting ads on your app.
 For example, your app can display ads of other apps.
 If your users click on these ads, you generate revenue for each click.
-For more information, see our Ad Revenue Tracking Guide.
+For more information, see our Ad Revenue Recording Guide.